Welcome to Monash Art, Design & Architecture

 Attendance on campus

 If you are based in Melbourne, some of your classes may include face-to-face learning, with appropriate physical distancing and hygiene measures in place.
-This is dependent on what Victorian Government restrictions are in place in November.
+This is dependent on what Victorian Government restrictions are in place.

 All students, independent of their location, will have full access to the learning materials online and will be supported throughout their study.